fukurosan/kiwicomponents/docs/scrollbars.md

 ## CSS Variables

 You can configure the scrollbars using CSS variables defined on the :root selector.
-If global scrollbars styles have been injected then they will apply to all elements in your project, otherwise only components of this library.
+If global scrollbar styles have been injected then they will apply to all elements in your project, otherwise only components of this library.

 The following CSS variables can be set: